baiiu/ZhihuDaily/README.md

 文章总结: [Android 项目框架 使用MVP开发](http://blog.csdn.net/u014099894/article/details/51388170)

 ## Branches
-- the `master` branch has a lot of tags, and the first version code is on it.
+- `the master` has a lot of tags, and the first version code is on it.
-- the `branch_mvp_variant` is a variant of MVP,which use Fragment/Activity as Presenter.
+- `the branch_mvp_variant` is a variant of MVP,which use Fragment/Activity as Presenter.
 In this way, you can do it with no interfaces, using Generic to decoupled(little hard to understand), and I put `clickListeners` in Presenters, so it looks more clearly.
 (This branch does not merge into master.
 I prefer the normal one.)

 中文版: